oracle-samples/cerner-smart-embeddable-lib/README.md

 };
 ```

-Warning: Disable XFC logging if using [F-Twelve](https://github.com/cerner/f-twelve/).
+**Warning:** Disable XFC logging if using [F-Twelve](https://github.com/cerner/f-twelve/).
 F-Twelve writes to the DOM every time `console.log` is called and (when logging is enabled) XFC calls `console.log` every time the DOM is written to.
 This causes the browser to endlessly loop and freeze.
 It is safe to use both concurrently if XFC logging is disabled.

+## Script Include (NOT recommended)
+If the import method described above is not an option, the transpiled bundle files are available in the `dist/` directory and can be used with a `<script>` tag.
+This is not suggested because the logging cannot be disabled via webpack (see warning above).

 ## Dependency